omgnetwork/elixir-omg/docs/roadmap.md

 We are actively seeking exchanges who wish to build an exchange front end and matching engine for Tesuji Plasma.

+## Aji (On Deck)
+* Support fiat, debit/credit cards, top-up/cash-out, Omise Payment
+* Plugin support in the eWallet SDK for cash in/cash out

-## Tengen
+## Tengen Phase 1
+The implementation of the decentralized exchange is split across two phases.
+The first Tengen phase maintains a centralized service to provide an order matching services.
+However, the order matching service does not have custody of funds at any time.

 * Account simulation support
 * Non-custodial on child chain order settlement
 * Initial integration of eWallet SDK with ERC20 token support

-## Tengen 2
+## Tengen Phase 2
+Tengen phase 2 decentralizes the exchange by moving the order book and order matching processes into the Plasma chain.
 * Decentralized order matching
 * Initial integration of eWallet SDK with Plasma

-## Step Up
+## TBN (To Be Named)
 * Removal of confirmation messages in Tesuji Plasma
 * Conditional payments

-## Tickets and Game items
+## TBN (To Be Named)
+There are use cases where non-fungible tokens are useful, such as ticketing, unique in game items.

 * Non-fungible tokens

-## Limited proof of stake
+## Limited Proof of Stake
+This milestone will commence the phase-in of staking.

 * Validators and the operator share the responsibility of securing the Plasma chain

-## Aji
-* Support fiat, debit/credit cards, top-up/cash-out, Omise Payment
-* Plugin support in the eWallet SDK for cash in/cash out

 ## Shinte
+The Shinte milestone includes enhancements to the dencentralized exchange.
 * Provisions against validator/operator front-running
 * Order blinding

-## PoS
+## Proof of Stake
-* Full proof of stake where the operator is removed
+* Full proof of stake where the operator is no longer required

 ## On the Horizon and Approaching
+Although these items may be at the bottom of this roadmap, it does not mean that they are low priority.
+Items in the `On the Horizon and Approaching` section may be prioritized and moved into a named milestone.
+* Delegated exit initialization - Allows users who are unable to watch the Plasma chain all of the time to delegate responsibility to watch the Plasma and to exit on the user's behalf.
-* Direct exchange between wallet providers for tokens that are not issued on the blockchain
+* Direct exchange between wallet providers for tokens that are not issued on the blockchain - This feature will enable functionality such as direct interchange of loyalty points between wallet providers.
-* Interchain communication
 * Multiple root chains. ie different root chains for safety
+* Interchain communication - The ability for different child chains to communicate and transact.
-* Child chain independence of root chain
+* Child chain independence of root chain - increase safety of the Plasma chain which would in turn reduce dependency on the availability of the root chain
-* delegated exit initialization
 * Economic incentives for exit and challenges (add bonds)
 * Multiple child chains to a single root chain and nested chains
 * Bitcoin clearinghouse